izure1/radar4mob/README.md

 #### *destroy()*: `void`

-Destroys all mobs.
-It will be calls garbage collect.
+Destroy all mobs.
+It will call garbage collector.

 ### `Mob`